PHYS1100 Classical and Frontier Physics

 - Unit rules

-- (Physics ATAR or equivalent or higher) and (Mathematics Methods ATAR or equivalent or higher) and (Mathematics Specialist ATAR or equivalent or higher)
+- enrolment in the MJD-FRODM Frontier Physics major or by permission and (Physics ATAR or equivalent or higher) and (Mathematics Methods ATAR or equivalent or higher) and (Mathematics Specialist ATAR or equivalent or higher)

 - PHYS1001 Physics for Scientists and Engineers (ID 1412)